cmrust/zippy/README.md

 - Unzip password protected zip files
 - Compatible with Python v2.3 or greater

-I recently found myself needing to unzip a Zip64 file on an older UNIX platform.
-The system didn't have access to v6.0 or greater of the UnZip CLI tool, where 64 bit support was added, and so I started digging around.
-It seems Python has been supporting the file format for a while now, and so here's a script do some unzipping.
+I recently found myself trying and failing to unzip a Zip64 file on an older UNIX system.
+The box didn't have access to Unzip 6.0, where support for the format was added.
+But, it seems Python's zipfile library has been supporting the format for a while now and so here's a script if you find yourself in the same spot.

     $ ./zippy
     zippy: Extracts Zip & Zip64 files